Aung La “The Burmese Python” N Sang had a rough start to 2017, but he only became stronger and more dominant as the months wore on.

 In November, he went back to Myanmar to face four-time Muay Thai and Kickboxing heavyweight world champion Alain “The Panther” Ngalani in the promotion’s first-ever open-weight super bout at ONE: HERO’S DREAM.

-Aung La N Sang capped off an historic year, as he became Myanmar’s first-ever world champion, set the records for most wins and finishes in middleweight history, and won the inaugural open-weight super match to be held in ONE Championship.
+Aung La N Sang capped off a historic year, as he became Myanmar’s first-ever world champion, set the records for most wins and finishes in middleweight history, and won the inaugural Open-Weight Super Match to be contested in ONE.
 He even met Myanmar’s State Counsellor and national leader, Aung San Suu Kyi in person.

-As the reigning ONE Middleweight World Champion and the Myanmar sporting icon, there are more eyes on Aung La N Sang than ever before.
+As Myanmar’s most popular sporting icon and national hero, there are more eyes on Aung La N Sang than ever before.

 It may be a heavy burden for some to carry, but it is an honor “The Burmese Python” carries with pride.
 So while Aung La N Sang has lofty ambitions for his legacy inside the cage, he also has some goals for his role outside of it, too.